pluggemi/roon-web-controller/README.md

 - Loop, Shuffle, and Radio controls on the Queue page

 ## What does not work
+- Portrait mode, only landscape is available right now
 - Volume overlay is empty, no volume controls
 - Settings overlay is empty, no settings controls
 - Queue "Play from Here" is not functional